Questions, Comments, or Corrections? Let us know!

 20. Which checkpoints are required for children birth to kindergarten entrance age?

-For children ages 3 to 5:
+For children ages 3 – 5 years:

 • All programs regardless of service location (children with and without IEPs):